reinhardt021/circadian-js/README.md

 ### FRONT-END:

 * [ ] change the event handler to change the times on click of the arrows
+* [ ] make API call to load the default Flow with presets

 ### stretch: